Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-command-and-control.md

 ## Practice 11: Design for people and uncertainty

 **Problem**
-Rigid systems break when human behavior and events do not match the plan.
+Rigid systems break down when human behavior and events do not align with the plan.

 **Action**
 Build command and control around human judgment and uncertain conditions.